MadBrozzeR/madsocket/README.md

 Initialization of WebSocket instance.
 Yet it does nothing more than just exists and store its configuration.

-*listeners* - optional.
+*listeners* - Optional.
 Set of websocket event listeners.

-*props* - optional.
+*props* - Optional.
 Server settings.

 ### props